chrismejia/express-mongoose-md-blog/notes/markdown-blog-lesson.md

 >
 > _Optional fields omitted for now; can be added later on as bonus features._

-That means that every idol will have these six core fields.
+That means that every talent will have these six core fields.

 ### DRY and Partials